Rice noodles take seconds to cook, but that doesn’t help you when you want to take some to work for lunch.

 Can you freeze rice noodles?

-For best results, put the rice noodles in a freezer-safe plastic bag and lay them flat.
-If you can, vacuum seal the bag, but if not, push as much air out as possible.
-You want to minimize air pockets because these can lead to ice crystals forming, which will leave you with soggy noodles when they melt.
+You want to minimize air pockets because these can lead to ice crystals forming, which will leave you with soggy noodles.

-If you only have Tupperware, lay a piece of plastic wrap on top of the rice noodles to minimize air contact.
+If you only have Tupperware, lay a piece of plastic wrap on top of the rice noodles to get rid of the air gap.

 How long do rice noodles last?